-Search engines like Google, Yahoo, and Bing send spiders, or crawl bots, throughout the web to find, crawl, and index different web pages.
-They evaluate each of these pages for the content that is on them, taking into account everything from layout, structure, keywords, images, tags, links, schema, and more.
+Search engines like Google, Yahoo, and Bing use programs called “spiders” to scour the web, recording and cataloging information and images.
+They evaluate web pages for the content that is on them, taking into account everything from layout, structure, keywords, images, tags, links, schema, and more.

-All of this information goes into a database, where the search engines use their proprietary algorithms to prioritize, or rank, each piece of content.
-Every URL will rank differently for different search terms or queries.
-These queries are often referred to as keywords.
+All of this information goes into a database, where the search engines use proprietary algorithms to prioritize, or rank, each piece of content.
+Then, they rank every web page based on how well the content matches search terms or queries.
+These queries are often referred to as “keywords.”

 The more keywords your website ranks for, the more traffic it will receive from search engines.
-The more traffic it receives, the more the search engine will crawl the site, allowing it to discover more content and rank more pages and keywords.
+The more traffic it receives, the more other search engines will take notice and shine a light on the site, allowing it to discover more content and rank more pages and keywords.
 As you can see, a snowball effect begins to take place over time.
+This is how your bobbing bucket starts to look like a yacht and eventually, an ocean-liner, to the blue sky full of customers.

-This is why SEO is often referred to as a long term strategy for growing your brand and adding traffic to your website.
+This is why SEO is most effective when seen as the first step in an overall strategy for growing your brand and adding traffic to your website.

 Optimizing your website for search engines is a complex and intricate process.
 It helps to start with the basics, which is not as common as you might think.
 So many prefer to dive right into keyword optimization or building backlinks, but Search Engine Optimization really starts at a core website level.